The Forest Stewardship Council

 The Council accredits independent third parties to certify that the management of any particular forest complies with all standards.
 Forest owners and managers can develop plans for tracts of timberland that fulfill the standards of the Forest Stewardship Council and apply for certification with one of the certifiers.
 The certifier reviews the management plan for the forest and conducts regular audits of operations on the ground, in the woods.
 Wood from these forests can be labeled as FSC Certified.

 This system also follows the wood to its final product through a chain of custody.
-We have been "chain of custody" certified, since 1998, so that we can attach an FSC logo to our furniture built of certified wood.
-Once a year, an auditor from Scientific Certifications Systems comes to our shop.
-He reviews the system of tracking that we have set up.
-The auditor must be able to trace the wood in any product, tagged or invoiced as FSC certified, back to its original lumber invoice.
-The wood on that invoice must be noted as FSC certified.
-The company that issued that invoice has in turn been audited annually, and so on back to the forest — hence the "chain of custody".
+We were "chain of custody" certified from 1998 to 2015, so that we could attach an FSC logo to our furniture built of certified wood.
+Once a year, an auditor came to our shop to verify that the wood in our furniture marked as FSC could be traced back to a certified forest.

 For more information